 …looks like leather.
 British company Ting London turns used leather belts of similar styles into a mosaic of leather flooring using a water-based glue and an eye for patterns.
 GreenFloors, based in Virginia, also has a line of 100 percent recycled leather tiles as well as bamboo flooring and natural fiber carpets.

-Just like with other recycled products, the percentage of recycled content matters, so if you decide to go the recycled route, pay attention to how much post-consumer content was used to make your new floor.
-Glass can be recycled into colorful tile, and companies such as Terra Green Ceramics make recycled tiles out of a minimum 55 percent post-consumer glass in a variety of styles.
-Eco Friendly Flooring also has an extensive line of tiles made from recycled metal and glass, as well as flooring made from bamboo, cork and reclaimed wood.
+As with other recycled products, the percentage of recycled content in flooring matters, so if you decide to go the recycled route, pay attention to how much post-consumer content was used to make your new floor.
+Glass can be recycled into colorful tile, and companies offer extensive lines of tiles made from recycled metal and glass, as well as flooring made from bamboo, cork, and reclaimed wood.
 Eco-Friendly Flooring has a wide selection.